 Bishal Bhandari (Nepal): "I chose Wittenborg because of the multiple intakes they have in one year.
 It gave me the flexibility to start my study at any time and move to the Netherlands comfortably.
 I also appreciate the fact that the cost of study is friendly and that is a large factor to consider as an international student."

 This degree programme leads to a management career in the exciting profession of hospitality management or tourism.
 Business travel and renewed interest in domestic and foreign tourism is increasing the demand for hospitality managers in hotels, event spaces, and food service companies.
-The double degree in International Hospitality Management will introduce students to the management aspects required to oversee the everyday operations of resorts, gaming venues, and banquet facilities, or the management of specialty event-planning departments of schools, healthcare organisations, and businesses.
+The Hotel & Hospitality Services Management will introduce students to the management aspects required to oversee the everyday operations of resorts, gaming venues, and banquet facilities, or the management of specialty event-planning departments of schools, healthcare organisations, and businesses.

 A bachelor's degree (BBA) in Hospitality and Services Management will prepare you to start a career in the hotel, service or hospitality industry.
 This industry is continuing to grow at a tremendous pace, especially in Asia, Africa and the Americas, with an expected increase of more than 30% of jobs worldwide by 2022.
 The service, hotel and overall hospitality industry is undergoing constant development, driven by shifting customer demands and fast developing countries around the world.
 These environmental changes will continue to add to the interesting challenges and complexities of the role of hospitality manager, and as a graduate of this course you will be in high demand at a variety of companies all over the world.

 This bachelor's can also lead directly to a master's degree in business, hospitality and related fields.

 Course Content: Curriculum / Course Structure

 With a combination of theoretical and practical modules, the HBA in Hotel & Hospitality Services Management will equip you with the knowledge and skills needed to manage events in a variety of sectors professionally .